-For all of their modern potential as medicine, the idea that psychedelics can cause mental illness, including schizophrenia and psychosis, is pervasive.
+For all of their modern potential as medicine, the fear that psychedelics can cause mental illness, including schizophrenia and psychosis, in otherwise healthy individuals is pervasive.
 Psychedelic drugs were initially brought to mainstream psychiatric research because they were thought to mimic psychosis when consumed.
 While we now understand the psychedelic experience to be more than just temporary and controlled madness, their use can make the symptoms of specific psychoses such as schizophrenia even worse.
 At the same time, psychedelics may still be a useful tool for studying schizophrenia, and perhaps treating it in the future.

 What is Schizophrenia?